haiadeep8/youtube_to_mp3_converter/README.md

 IDE used VScode

 Python Version Latest of 4th May 2024

+Python Version Used = --Python-3.12.3

 install package one by one and Enjoy